the-anas/Conway-s-game-of-life/README.md

 # Conway-s-game-of-life
-This is an implementation of the Conway's game of life using Python and Pygame!
+This is an implementation of Conway's game of life using Python and Pygame!
+The game supports the user adding and removing alive cells.
 Have fun playing ☺️